whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-06-can-rabbits-eat-bread.md

 ---
 title: "Can Rabbits Eat Bread?"
 permalink: /:categories/can-rabbits-eat-bread.html
-excerpt: "Wondering whether your pet rabbit can eat bread?
+excerpt: "Do you want to know if your pet rabbit can eat bread?
 Find out if bread is healthy for your bunny."
 date: 2018-04-06
 last_modified_at: 2018-04-06
 header: